pymor/conda-forge-windows-vagrant-builder/README.md

 names match the shell glob `.ci_support/win_*.yaml`.
 You can do this rerender on your Linux box.

-There are also two helpers.
+There are also other helper commands.
 One will perform a package search within the Windows box, which is helpful for investigating support libraries provided by MSYS2.
 For example:

 ```
 ./driver.sh search gettext